 “….Economic power is exercised by means of a positive, by offering men a reward, an incentive, a payment, a value; political power is exercised by means of a negative, by the threat of punishment, injury, imprisonment, destruction.
 The businessman’s tool is values; the bureaucrat’s tool is fear.” — AYN RAND Capitalism: The Unknown Ideal

 Power is the ability to act.

-The power wielded by a businessmen is the power to create wealth through production, and trade.
-In regards to trade in a free market, a businessmen can only entice you to do his bidding, by offering you something that you judge to be of equal or greater value in return as judged of your own free-will.
-His power is the power of persuasion: the power to appeal to one’s mind.
-Such power is derived by creating value–such as when Bill Gates (Microsoft) creates better products at lower prices.
-The businessman’s spiritual tool is the mind–and its material counterpart–is the dollar.
+What is economic power?
+The power wielded by businessmen is the power to create wealth through production, and trade.
+In regard to trade in a free market, businessmen can only entice someone to do their bidding, by offering something to be of equal or greater value in return.
+Economic power is the power of persuasion: the power to appeal to one’s mind with economic values.
+Such power comes from creating values–such as when Bill Gates (Microsoft) creates better products at lower prices.
+The businessmen’s tool is the mind and the material values it can create.

+What is political power?
 The power of a bureaucrat of a statist society is the power of fear — the power to initiate force.
-He can force you to do his bidding by legally threatening your life and freedom.
-Such power is derived by destroying, or threatening to destroy values — such as when your local IRS man confiscates your home for not paying your taxes, or the DOJ threatens you with a jail sentence for being too successful.
+He can force you to do his bidding by legally threatening one’s life and freedom.
+Such power is derived by destroying or threatening to destroy values — such as when the IRS confiscates ones home for not paying taxes, or when the DOJ threatens one with a jail sentence for being too successful.